-The 5th Barnstable District spans several towns across Southeast Massachusetts and Cape Cod, as follows:
+Following recent redistricting, the 5th Barnstable District spans several Cape Cod towns as follows:

 Randy Hunt represented the 5th Barnstable District on Beacon Hill from January 2011 until January 2021.
 Prior to that, Jeffrey Perry served as the 5th Barnstable District’s Representative for four terms.